ForRepoForks/OMS-GUI/README.md

 - API uses: `Host=db;Port=5432;Database=omsdb;Username=omsuser;Password=omspassword`

 ## API Documentation
-- Swagger UI is available at [http://localhost:5000/swagger](http://localhost:5000/swagger) when running locally.
+- Swagger UI is available at [http://localhost:8080/swagger/index.html](http://localhost:8080/swagger/index.html) when running via Docker Compose (default setup).
+- **Note:** If running in Visual Studio or with a different Docker port mapping, the port may vary (e.g., https://localhost:32773/swagger/index.html).
+Always check your terminal or Visual Studio output for the correct port.

 ## Troubleshooting & Warnings
 - Some warnings about nullable reference types or EF Core version conflicts may appear during build/test.
 These do not affect functionality but can be addressed for code quality.